Updated: June 26, 2020 at 3:32 p.m.

 School of Social Work COVID-19 Information & Resources

 The School of Social Work developed these pages to provide resources and tools to help our faculty, staff and students stay informed and remain productive during the COVID-19 outbreak.
-We hope this information will help our social work community continue their daily activities as effectively, efficiently and safely as possible, whether that includes teaching, research, service or learning.
+Access these links for the latest UW FAQs and Novel coronavirus & COVID-19: facts and resources page, including Back to School and Back to Work information.

-How to connect with School faculty and staff
+How to reach social work faculty and staff

-The School is delivering teaching, administrative and student-support services remotely.
-Faculty, staff and students may access the building, which is closed to the public, with their Husky card for mission-critical activities.
-We recommend virtual visits as most employees are teleworking.
-Please refer to the School of Social Work directory for contact information.
-If you have questions about current operations, send an email to email@example.com.
+We recommend that you make virtual visits as most employees are teleworking.
+Please refer to the School of Social Work directory for contact information, or email your questions about operations to firstname.lastname@example.org.